-On October 1989 the PFF inaugurates in the old railway station in Nafplion a model place dedicated to the child.
-This area which includes the building of the depot of the old Nafplion Railway Station and the platform, was granted by the Municipality of Nafplion to the Peloponnesian Folklore Foundation and it has been converted by it into a child’s area with multiple uses called “Stathmos” (The Station).
+On October 1989 the Basil Papantoniou Foundation (ex Peloponnesian Folklore Foundation) inaugurates in the old railway station in Nafplion a model place dedicated to the child.
+This area which includes the building of the depot of the old Nafplion Railway Station and the platform, was granted by the Municipality of Nafplion to the BPF and it has been converted by it into a child’s area with multiple uses called “Stathmos” (The Station).

-A part of the PFF collections related to the child was presented in the display: objects associated with the birth, christening, and school. puppet and shadow puppet (“karaghiozis”) figures, toys of all kinds.
+A part of the BPF collections related to the child was presented in the display: objects associated with the birth, christening, and school. puppet and shadow puppet (“karaghiozis”) figures, toys of all kinds.

 “Stathmos” is a place where learning is attained through the active participation of the children in games and pastimes where the folk tradition is dealt with love and respect.